 The King's Garden is the sixteenth century walled privy garden to Godolphin's state room, the King's Room.
 The perfect sun trap, the King's Garden is a private space for relaxing and absorbing Godolphin's tranquil atmosphere.
 Cloud-like box hedges follow neat paths, and large flowering magnolia trees provide shaded spots.

 The King's Garden leads you in to the King's Room, open for you to visit throughout the year.
-The King's Room houses a changing programme of exhibitions and events for you to enjoy.
+On most days a volunteer room guide can be found in the King's Room to answer any questions about Godolphin.

 Side garden paddock